Frequently asked questions

 What is study leave and how do I apply for it?

 Study leave funding allows clinical academic medical trainees to enhance their clinical education and training in areas not easily acquired in the clinical setting or locally - and is used to support the development of clinical knowledge and understanding.
-This funding is available to clinical academic trainees over and above the bursaries and funding provided specifically to support academic training, in exactly the same way as for non-academic clinical trainees.
+This funding is available to clinical academic trainees (ACFs and CLs) over and above the bursaries and funding provided specifically to support academic training, in exactly the same way as for non-academic clinical trainees.
+Please note: trainees in OOPRs and OOPEs are not entitled to study leave funding.
+Trainees in an OOPT are entitled to full study leave funding.

 Who do I contact about my Imperial College and Healthcare NHS Trust contracts?

-For medical trainees undertaking the Integrated clinical academic training pathway the following applies - ACFs will have a contract with Imperial College Healthcare NHS Trust and an honorary contract with Imperial College London, ACLs will have a contract with Imperial College London and an honorary contract with Imperial College Healthcare NHS Trust.
+For medical trainees undertaking the Integrated Clinical Academic Training Pathway, the following applies: ACFs will have a contract with Imperial College Healthcare NHS Trust and an honorary contract with Imperial College London, CLs will have a contract with Imperial College London and an honorary contract with Imperial College Healthcare NHS Trust.
 Honorary contracts normally run concurrently with the substantive contract and are issued to allow trainees to work at the organisation where they do not have a substantive contract.
 For queries about contracts please contact the following:

 - Imperial College Healthcare Trust